lob/lob-php/README.md

 The Lob API is organized around REST.
 Our API is designed to have predictable, resource-oriented URLs and uses HTTP response codes to indicate any API errors.

-For more information, please visit [https://support.lob.com/](https://support.lob.com/).
+For more information, please visit [our API documentation](https://docs.lob.com/).

 ## Requirements